kamranahmedse/developer-roadmap/content/roadmaps/102-devops/content/101-os-concepts/readme.md

 # Operating System

-Operating System is a program that manages a computer’s resources, especially the allocation of those resources among other programs.
+An Operating System is a program that manages a computer’s resources, especially the allocation of those resources among other programs.
 Typical resources include the central processing unit (CPU), computer memory, file storage, input/output (I/O) devices, and network connections.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/'>What is an operating system?</BadgeLink>